Poly-Friendly Christians?

 You might find the article that I wrote sometime back on poly friendly churches helpful as well.

-I am curious, are there any poly-friendly Christians out there?
-If so, I have to ask, what have your experiences been if you're "out" about being in a poly relationship to others Christians that you know?
-And, how have you handled the reactions where many in return say this type of relationship is a sin, not allowed, etc.?
-As my husband and I have met far too many Christians who are strongly against accepting the bdsm community, poly communities, swinger communities, etc., as they always fall back to the whole "the Bible says it's a sin", and then starts quoting scripture, which most of the time they are misinterpreting.
-Just curious, as my husband and I are Christian, and beginning to explore this type of relationship and lifestyle, and any tips would be awesome.
-And to further give you an idea, my husband is Roman Catholic, and I am ordained as non-denominational Christian, but more inter-faith, since I am pursuing chaplaincy, and have been exposed to other religions/spiritualities/cultures since I could crawl. :).. it would just be nice to know some similar minded Christians for once:ROFLMAO::).
+What have your experiences been if you're "out" about being in a poly relationship to others Christians that you know?
+How have you handled the reactions where many in return say this type of relationship is a sin, not allowed, etc.? ...
+They always fall back to the whole "the Bible says it's a sin", and then starts quoting scripture, which most of the time they are misinterpreting.
+It would just be nice to meet some similar-minded Christians for once.

 It's a great question.
-I am an ex christian but I know that there was a christian couple that were very popular here in NYC.
-Its been a few years tho so I am not sure what they are up to.
-OK Cupid was actually a good place to look for poly and christian but they changed their search algo a long time ago and now it sucks.
-I met a few christian poly people there but never in real life as they were far away.
-There are great resources for christians I can give you.
-Check out this website with great articles
+I am an ex-Christian, but I know that there was a Christian couple that were very popular here in NYC.
+It's been a few years though, so I am not sure what they are up to.
+OK Cupid was actually a good place to look for poly and Christian, but they changed their search algo a long time ago and now it sucks.
+I met a few Christian poly people there, but never in real life, as they were far away.
+There are great resources for Christians I can give you.
+Check out this website with great articles:

 Liberated Christians site